umijs/umi/docs/plugins/plugin-dva.md

 ### import { connect and other APIs } from umi is undefined?

-an examination:
+An examination:

 1. Whether dva configuration is enabled, the plugin is enabled by configuration
 2. Is there a valid dva model?
-You can check the registration of the model by executing `umi dva list model`, or checking` src/.umi/plugin-dva/dva.ts` after executing `umi g tmp`.
+You can check the registration of the model by executing `umi dva list model`, or checking `src/.umi/plugin-dva/dva.ts` after executing `umi g tmp`.

 And definition issues such as tsconfig.json, refer to [FAQ # import from umi is not defined?](../docs/faq#import-from-umi-No-definition-what-to-do?)